The complete guide to 18:6 intermittent fasting

 Frequently asked questions about 18:6 intermittent fasting

-What you should eat after 18:6 intermittent fasting for best results: follow the principles of high-quality nutrition.
+When figuring out what you should eat after 18:6 intermittent fasting, follow the principles of high-quality nutrition for best results.

-Choose a lean protein, a whole grain, squeeze in some calcium-rich foods plus a veggie or two, and mix it up in a way you enjoy.
+Choose a lean protein or a whole grain, squeeze in some calcium-rich foods plus a veggie or two, and mix it up in a way you enjoy.